BettinaSDe/my-reads-app/README.md

-# MyReads
+# MyReads FRONT END WEB DEVEOPER PROJECT Susanne Bettina

-This is a Udacity REACT student project.
+This is a Udacity FRONT END WEB DEVEOPER student project.
 The goal was to convert a static example of the CSS and HTML markup that may be used into a dynamic Create-React-App (CRA).
 This is my development code for project 7 (*MyReads: A Book Lending App*) from Udacity's  [Front-End Nanodegree] program.
 It has not yet been built nor deployed with node.js.
 Find starter code and more information [HERE ](https://github.com/udacity/reactnd-project-myreads-starter)